Where are Lessons Offered

 Ages / Skill Levels Taught

 I have taught students as young as 4 years old and as old as 87 years and I have taught beginners to advanced music students.
-I prefer beginners and intermediates.
+I prefer beginners.

 I like students of all ages and thoroughly enjoy teaching.
 I am very patient and try to provide a relaxed, non-threatening atmosphere for my students.
 Piano lessons are supposed to be fun!...but that doesn't mean you don't have to practice.